KishanMistri/Data-Science-Machine-Learning-journey/Interview_Materials/Set-2_Questions.md

 #### 8. What is Laplace smoothing ?
     - Laplace Smoothing / Additive Smoothing: [Not Laplacian Smoothing used in Image processing]

+    - In naïve bayes if in the test data a category was not present in train data to avoid Problem of zero probability we use Laplace smoothing.
+We add a small value (alpha) in Numerator and k*alpha in the denominator where k is the number of values that a feature take.

     - Q -> What will you do if the test word/feature is not present in train data?
     - Because without its probability, Total multiplication with this feature is 0 or 1 with respect to the class.